 Montane Protium Mid-Layer Hooded Fleece Jacket Mens / Womens

-Montane Phase Nano Mens / Montane Spine Jacket Womens
+Montane Phase Nano Mens / Montane Phase Nano Womens

-La Sportiva Blizzard Windproof (La Sportiva Briza - Womens Equivalent)
+Montane Featherlite Windproof Mens/ Montane Featherlite Windproof Womens (Blizzard discontinued)/ (La Sportiva Briza - Womens Equivalent)

 The main way you will regulate your temperature during the race is by removing or adding hat/ headwear and hoods.
 Far simpler and quicker than removing layers.
 The Core Beanie from OMM is breathable, so you don't get a sweaty head.
 It weighs next to nothing and is made out of primaloft active.